dogweather/forkful/content/en/bash/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string means turning it into text that represents the date.
-We do this to format dates for humans to read or to prepare them for storage in text formats like CSV or JSON.

 ## How to:
 Below are examples of how to convert a date to a string in Bash: